Jorgie-Aye/alx-system_engineering-devops/0x00-shell_basics/README.md

-removing a directory from another directory
+changing directory to the previous one